charlesbrandt/public/system/virtualization/docker-compose.md

 ```

 Reminder
 Image for service was built because it did not already exist.
-To rebuild this image you must use `docker-compose build` or `docker-compose up --build`.
+To rebuild this image you must use `docker compose build` or `docker compose up --build`.

 ### Environment Variables